PaulRitsche/DeepACSA/docs/source/usage.rst

   This approach is useful when the scale factor is already known and consistent across multiple images but cannot be automatically detected by the other scaling methods.
 It may also be suitable for quick exploratory comparisons where absolute area values are not required, or when images have already been calibrated or preprocessed externally prior to being loaded into DeepACSA.

 6. Click ``Run``.
-7. After the analysis is complete, two files will appear in the directory containing your images.
+7. After the analysis is complete, two files will appear in the directory containing your images:

 * ``Analyzed_images.pdf`` contains the normalized and resized images with the predicted muscle area overlaid, as shown in the example below.
 This file allows you to visually assess the quality and validity of the model predictions.

 .. figure:: image_overlay.png
   :scale: 100 %
   :alt: image_overlay